MannLabs/alphakraken/README.md

 This will use the environment variables defined in `envs/${ENV}.env`.

 ### Deployment workflow: 'local' vs. 'sandbox' vs. 'production'
-All features should be tested `local`ly before deploying them to the `sandbox` environment for further testing. `sandbox` is technically equivalent to `production`, but it does not contain any valuable data and therefore it's perfectly fine to break and/or wipe it.
+All features should be tested on `local` before deploying them to the `sandbox` environment for further testing. `sandbox` is technically equivalent to `production`, but it does not contain any valuable data and therefore it's perfectly fine to break and/or wipe it.
 There, depending on the scope of the feature, and of the likeliness of breaking something,